ApiLogicServer/Docs/docs/index.md

 ![Logic](images/logic/5-rules-cocktail.png)

-Projects are designed for customization:
+Projects are designed for customization, such as `Your Code Goes Here` markers:

 ![Customize](images/nutshell/your-code-here.png)